romland/xorzee/README.md

 	- So, either avahi is failing me on *.67, or announcing is failing on *.194
 	- OK.
 So this might be because of name collision:
 		Received conflicting record [Vidensi\032Jr\.._MintyMint._tcp.local      IN      SRV 0 0 8080 p19dev05.local ; ttl=120] with local record to be.
 Withdrawing.
+- Bonjour: cameras should hand out the 'motionStream' port, not the www port (from motionStream we can get to all other ports)
+- make 'Player' component's connection points configurable externally (ground work for multiple servers in one client)